Command Carto II – Make

 I provided a clipped version of California in the download package.
 We’ll use that as our CLIPBY file.

-Once everything’s working we can call them all through a “factory” This is not official terminology.
+Once we’ve run through all the individual tasks and know they’re working, we can call them all through a “factory” This is not official terminology.
 Just how I refer to these sorts of tasks. task.

 wildfire-factory: make clean make fetch make unzip make filter make dissolve make clip